Chem. J. Chinese Universities ›› 2025, Vol. 46 ›› Issue (10): 20250035.doi: 10.7503/cjcu20250035

-Preparation and Property Study of Sponge-Like Graphene Oxide/Polyethylene Glycol Composite Phase Change Materials
+Preparation and Property of Sponge-like Graphene Oxide/Polyethylene Glycol Composite Phase Change Materials

 • Supported by: